-- 1309 The Under Secretary of Defense (Personnel & Readiness) provides "strategic direction for health - promotion, disease prevention, medical aspects of injury prevention, and population health goals - and objectives throughout the DoD."81 The Under Secretary of Defense (Personnel & Readiness) - also provides "actionable information and direction to leadership on health promotion and - disease prevention programs" and "ensures continuing evaluation and makes recommendations - 1314 for improvement as necessary."81 - 1315 The Acting Assistant Secretary of Defense for Health Affairs, in consultation with the Surgeons - 1316 General of the Military Departments, is tasked to periodically review "the status of Service - health promotion and disease prevention programs and policies...to measure management - effectiveness, and the costs, outcomes and impacts of these programs."81 The Acting Assistant - 1319 Secretary of Defense for Health Affairs should provide "strategic guidance, prioritization, - oversight, and any legally required exceptions for the incorporation of clinical preventive - services as recommended by the U.S. Preventive Services Task Force...and Public Law 111- - 1322 148...in the routine provision of health care."81 In addition, the Acting Assistant Secretary of - Defense for Health Affairs is to utilize "available military health data systems for TRICARE - Prime enrollees and other DoD beneficiary groups, to acquire and manage information in a manner that supports DoD medical programs, including medical readiness" and "provides - comparability with current national statistics."81 The Acting Assistant Secretary of Defense for - 1327 Health Affairs also has "overall responsibility for implementing policies, programs, and - priorities of the military immunization program, monitoring and evaluating the implementation
+DoD Directive 1010.10, "Health Promotion and Disease/Injury Prevention," details the responsibilities of senior DoD leadership as it relates to health and safety.
+The Under Secretary of Defense (Personnel & Readiness) provides "strategic direction for health promotion, disease prevention, medical aspects of injury prevention, and population health goals and objectives throughout the DoD."84 The Under Secretary of Defense (Personnel & Readiness) also provides "actionable information and direction to leadership on health promotion and disease prevention programs" and "ensures continuing evaluation and makes recommendations for improvement as necessary."84

+The Assistant Secretary of Defense for Health Affairs, in consultation with the Surgeons General of the Military Departments, is tasked to periodically review "the status of Service health promotion and disease prevention programs and policies...to measure management effectiveness, and the costs, outcomes and impacts of these programs."
+The Assistant Secretary of Defense for Health Affairs should provide "strategic guidance, prioritization, oversight, and any legally required exceptions for the incorporation of clinical preventive services as recommended by the U.S. Preventive Services Task Force...and Public Law 111-148...in the routine provision of health care."
+In addition, the Assistant Secretary of Defense for Health Affairs is to utilize "available military health data systems for TRICARE Prime enrollees and other DoD beneficiary groups, to acquire and manage information in a manner that supports DoD medical programs, including medical readiness" and "provides comparability with current national statistics."
+The Assistant Secretary of Defense for Health Affairs also has "overall responsibility for implementing policies, programs, and priorities of the military immunization program, monitoring and evaluating the implementation and adequacy of the program, making appropriate recommendations to the Secretary of Defense, and issuing implementing guidance."

-- 1329 and adequacy of the program, making appropriate recommendations to the - 1330 Secretary of Defense, and issuing implementing guidance."82 - 1331 DoD Component heads are responsible for: - 1332 1.
-Assessing the gaps among DoD strategies and priorities, the strategic directives and targeted 1333 priorities in National Prevention Strategy: America's Plan for Better Health and Wellness, 1334 and Healthy People 2020's leading health indicators, - 2.
-Integrating the strategic directives and targeted priorities into the Component's mission, and - 1336 3.
+DoD Component heads are responsible for:D

+- 1. Assessing the gaps among DoD strategies and priorities, the strategic directives and targeted priorities in National Prevention Strategy: America's Plan for Better Health and Wellness, and Healthy People 2020's leading health indicators, - 2.
+Integrating the strategic directives and targeted priorities into the Component's mission, and - 3.
 Integrating the leading health indicators in DoD health promotion and disease prevention programs and practices into the Component's mission.
-1337

-One of the strategic directions in the National Prevention Strategy: America's Plan for Better Health and Wellness is clinical and community preventive services, to "ensure that preventionfocused health care and community prevention efforts are available, integrated, and mutually reinforcing."83 Clinical preventive services is a topic of interest in Healthy People 2020, which includes as a leading health indicator the percent of children aged 19 to 35 months who have received the recommended doses of seven particular vaccines.
-84-87 It is the DoD Component heads' responsibility to "determine measures of effectiveness" for leading health indicators and "distribute the results of these measures to optimize health promotion and preventive programs."81 It is also their responsibility, "to the extent allowed by law, incorporate clinical preventive services in the routine provision of health care" as recommended by the U.S. Preventive Services Task Force and Healthy People 2020.81
+One of the strategic directions in the National Prevention Strategy: America's Plan for Better Health and Wellness is clinical and community preventive services, to "ensure that prevention-focused health care and community prevention efforts are available, integrated, and mutually reinforcing."
+Clinical preventive services is a topic of interest in Healthy People 2020, which includes as a leading health indicator the percent of children aged 19 to 35 months who have received the recommended doses of seven particular vaccines.87-90 It is the DoD Component heads' responsibility to "determine measures of effectiveness" for leading health indicators and "distribute the results of these measures to optimize health promotion and preventive programs."
+It is also their responsibility to, "to the extent allowed by law, incorporate clinical preventive services in the routine provision of health care" as recommended by the U.S. Preventive Services Task Force and Healthy People 2020.

-The Secretaries of the Military Departments are responsible for using "Service-designated automated immunization tracking systems, contributing to common registries with the Defense Eligibility Enrollment Reporting System and/or a common clinical data repository" and assessing "implementation of immunization policies as indicators of readiness, effectiveness, and safety."82
+According to DoD Directive 1010.10, the Secretaries of the Military Departments are responsible for using "Service-designated automated immunization tracking systems, contributing to common registries with the Defense Eligibility Enrollment Reporting System and/or a common clinical data repository" and assessing "implementation of immunization policies as indicators of readiness, effectiveness, and safety."